One-Simon/GitStats/README.md

 ## Troubleshooting

+> [!IMPORTANT]
+> GitHub may cache README images for a short while after the workflow updates the SVG files.
+If the raw SVG file is correct but the README still shows the old card, wait a bit and refresh later.
+>
 ### The Workflow Succeeded, but the README Still Shows the Old Card

 GitHub caches images rendered inside READMEs.
 Check the SVG file directly in the repository, for example `profile/most-used.svg`.
 If that raw file is updated, the workflow worked and the README image cache should catch up after a little while.